yobson/FilmML/README.md

 1. Make sure there is a ```bin``` folder in the root directory of the project
 2. Simply run ```./build.sh```

-On Windows, you will neee the ObjFW dlls (which are coppied into the bin folder on environment setup) so coppy this with the libfilmML.dll file to the c# project.
+On Windows, you will need the ObjFW dlls (which are coppied into the bin folder on environment setup) so copy the two dlls with the libfilmML.dll file to the C# project.

 ## Details about the project
 ### How it should work